 Longyear has recently acquired a print of an historical photograph of Mary Baker Eddy’s grandsons, George Washington Glover, III, and Andrew Jackson Glover.
 This “new” image is strikingly similar to another photograph which is already in the Longyear collection.
 Yet, there are two important differences: the background, and the packages in their hands.

-The photo Longyear had previously acquired was taken by a newspaperman outside Mrs. Eddy’s home in Chestnut Hill, Massachusetts, on July 16, 1910.
+The photo Longyear had previously acquired (above left) was taken by a newspaperman outside Mrs. Eddy’s home in Chestnut Hill, Massachusetts, on July 16, 1910.
 But where was the new one taken?
 Who took it?
 When?

 Photographs of the Chestnut Hill estate at that time do not show a rustic fence like the one behind George and Andrew in the new photo, so it seems unlikely that it was taken there.
 Also, they are not holding the packages.
 Then, where?